angular/angular/aio/content/guide/template-typecheck.md

 ## Inputs and type-checking

-In Angular version 9, the template type checker checks whether a binding expression's type is compatible with that of the corresponding directive input.
+The template type checker checks whether a binding expression's type is compatible with that of the corresponding directive input.
 As an example, consider the following component:

 ```typescript